Active Receivership Cases Closed Cases What is an SEC Receiver? Contact Us

 On Novmber 11, 2007, Kimberly Snowden filed her Answer denying liability for her actions and requesting a jury trial.

 On January 8, 2008, SIS, AFS, and LGI filed their Consent to have a Judgment of Permanent Injunctive Relief entered against them in these proceedings.
-On January 10, 2008, the Court entered its Judgment of Permanent Injunctive Relief that effectively prohibits SIS, AFS, LGI, and their officers and agents from offering or selling securities to the public.
+On January 10, 2008, the Court entered its Judgment of Permanent Injunctive Relief that prohibits SIS, AFS, LGI, and their officers and agents from offering or selling securities to the public.

 On September 17, 2008, the Reciever filed his Motion to Expand Receivership to Include Cash For Life Trust.
 Cash For Life Trust is a separate entity through which Donald F. Neuhaus held ownership of one particular insurance policy.
 The Court entered an Order appointing Michael J. Quilling as Receiver for Cash For Life on October 15, 2008.